 The life insurance, of which there is said to be a considerable amount, is willed to Mrs. Joseph Thompson, with the exception of $2,000, which is to be paid at once to Mrs. Mims.

 - Susan J. Harper died on 30 January 1913 at age 70 in Brookline, Norfolk County, Massachusetts.

-- She was buried at Westview Cemetery in Atlanta, Fulton County, Georgia.
+- She was interred at Westview Cemetery, Atlanta, Fulton County, Georgia.